yavorkolev/AndroidDevelopmentJavaGpsService/README.md

 Android Studio Java Gps Service offline application Android [4 - 10](Tested on 10)

 Features:
-    Automatically when you press the button STOP:
+    Automatically when you press the button STOP (available only after START):
-      Exports to the Gpx format in a file the trip or point if you do not move;
+      Exports to the GPX format in a file the trip or point if you do not move;
         In a proper format for any GPS visualizers, for example https://www.gpsvisualizer.com/;
       Saves the file with the current date and time or any name you want or able to refuse the save;
       Visualize charts with Speed and Altitude for each meter from the current trip;